marcusportmann/inception/README.md

       }
       ```
    3. Edit the *src/main/frontend/angular.json* file and change the *outputPath* option to
-      *../../../target/classes/static*, and add the *preserveSymlinks* option with a value
+      *../../../target/classes/static*, add the *preserveSymlinks* option with a value
-      of *true* as shown below.
+      of *true*, and set the *aot* option to *true* as shown below.
 This will result in the Angular font-end being packaged as
       part of the Spring Boot application as a set of static resources.
       ```
       {